-This area is in the towns of Jay,

-Wilmington and Keene in Essex County and

-consists of the right-of-way of Bartlett Road,

-a rough public road, not plowed in the

-winter, as it crosses the eastern portion of

-the Sentinel Range Wilderness Area.

-Should this road ever be closed or

-abandoned, this area should be added to the

-Sentinel Wilderness Area.
+This area is in the Towns of Jay, Wilmington and Keene in Essex County and consists of the right-of-way known as Bartlett Road.
+This seasonally maintained public road crosses the eastern portion of the Sentinel Range Wilderness Area.
+Should this road ever be closed or abandoned, this area should be added to the Sentinel Wilderness Area.